 What’s the best thing to do in Jackson Hole?
 That very much depends on who you ask, what you’re into, and your personal feelings on brain-eating amoebas.
 (We’ll get to that.)
-But first, some things you can’t miss in Jackson Hole:
+But first, here are our favorite things to do in Jackson Hole:

 Granite Hot Springs

 Take a trip to Granite Hot Springs where Mother Nature has kindly provided you with a way to soak the cares out of your weary body and meet all of your submersion-related needs.
 (Repay Mother Nature for her generosity by wearing a swimsuit, please.)
 In the winter, take a snowmobile, dog sled, or cross-country skis to the hot springs.
 Find out more here.

 Sleigh Through the Elk Refuge

 Jackson Hole is home to the National Elk Refuge, where thousands of elk congregate to stand around plotting the eventual hostile takeover of the surrounding area.
 Just kidding, obviously—we don’t speak elk, so we don’t know the extent of their ambitions.
 But the important thing is that you can take an exciting sleigh ride through their midst, bells and bobtails and all.
 (Find a great deal here.)

 Stay at Flak Creek Inn

 Planning to get out and explore the wild?
 Stay at the closest Jackson Hole lodgings to Grand Teton National Park, Flat Creek Inn.
 (In the interest of journalistic integrity, this blog post is written by Flat Creek staff, but to tweak the immortal words of the Reading Rainbow guy, don’t take our word for it.
 TripAdvisor thinks we’re pretty cool, too.)